fedluc/qupled/README.md

 ## Documentation

-More detailed information on the package content and on the dependencies together with a list of examples is available in the [documentation](http://qupled.readthedocs.io/)
+More detailed information on the package together with a list of examples is available in the [documentation](http://qupled.readthedocs.io/)

 ## Publications

-Qupled has been used in the followin publications:
+Qupled has been used in the following publications:

 ``` bibtex
 @article{tolias2021integral,